St3451/Bioinformatics_Project_Andersson_Lab/README.md

 This is the repository for Stefano project and thesis

 # Project

-## Aim
 * Prediction of potential active open chromatin regions using CAGE data

 ## Week 1, 2
-* Familiarize with the problem and the data
+* Familiarize with the problem and data
 * Understand dREG input and output

 ## Week 3